Kazarius40/mediconnect-api/README.md

 - ✅ Full Swagger documentation for all endpoints
 - ✅ Role-based access control (RBAC) with guards
 - ✅ Typed responses using custom Swagger DTOs
-- ✅ RESTful conventions across all routes
+- ✅ REST_ful conventions across all routes
 - ✅ Designed for easy extension and maintenance